Pain! Do you have to live with it?

 I graduated from Einstein Medical School, and specialized in the field of Physical Medicine and Rehabilitation.
 Specialists in this field are called Physiatrists.
 We are trained to look at the joints and muscles of the body, and help patients regain function.

-We can offer physical therapy, injections, medications, referrals for surgery.
-Many practitioners offer specialized techniques such as nerve blocks, botulinum injections.
+We can offer physical therapy, injections, medications, referrals for surgery, and specialized interventional techniques such as nerve blocks, epidural steroid injections, joint injections and botulinum injections.

 After finishing my training I began to explore what options I could offer my patients.

 How many of you have tried physical therapy, with no results?

 I've found that there is a marked difference in quality of therapy offered.